vincentzhang96/Twitch2Go/README.md

 Twitch2Go
 =========

-Firefox plugin to be notified when your favorite Twitch streamers stream, browse streams, and other stream-related tasks.
+Firefox plugin that shows notifications when favorited streamers start streaming.
+Also can browse top games and streamers.